codex-storage/codex-spec/specs/marketplace.md

 ### Collecting funds

 A Storage Provider node SHOULD monitor Requests and slots it hosts.
-In case it needs to discover what slots it is hosting, for example, because the node had to restart, then it SHOULD use the contract call `mySlots()`, which returns array of `SlotID`s associated with the Ethereum address from which the contract call originates.
-This list is kept up to date by the smart contract itself.

 When a node slot's Requests reaches states `Cancelled`, `Finished` or `Failed` it SHOULD call the contract's `freeSlot(slotId)` function.
 These states can be detected using: